Harvard Extension School: Degree-name change proposals

+Privileges and demographics

 Students who graduate from the Extension School become part of the Harvard Alumni Association.
-Extension students have dedicated study spaces, conferences rooms, an Extension library, and access to the dining hall in Lehman Hall.
+Extension students have dedicated study spaces, conferences rooms, and access to the dining hall in Lehman Hall.
 Alpha Sigma Lambda, the national honor society for nontraditional students, has a Harvard chapter.
 There is a student government body for the Harvard Extension School which participates in the Harvard Graduate Council.
 Admitted degree candidates have access to many of the same student privileges of other Harvard alumni, such as access to athletic facilities, libraries, and museums.
-Candidates may, for example, access:

 The class of 2019, the largest class to date, had 1,184 graduates.
 The graduates had an average age of 37 and were nearly evenly split between the genders, with 54% being male.
 49 countries were represented in the graduating class.

 In 2016, 96% of the students enrolled for professional enrichment.
 Half took a single course, and half were pursuing a degree.
 The increase in online course offerings has fueled growth, and students from more than 150 countries are enrolled.
 In 2017, the school educated more students than all of the rest of Harvard combined.

 In 2000, there were 14,216 students, with the youngest in their early teens and the oldest in their late 80s.
 There is often a span of 60 years between the oldest and youngest students, and students as young as 11 years old have taken courses alongside those old enough to be their grandparents.
 Of the students enrolled in 2000, 75% had a bachelor's degree and 20% had a graduate degree.
 More than 1,700 were Harvard employees using the Tuition Assistance Program, and an estimated 10–15% were exclusively online students.
 Of the 255 Certificate of Special Studies graduates that year, 163 were international students hailing from 39 countries.

 In the early 2000s, there were 208 students under the age of 18.
 Most attended local high schools, but a growing number were home-schooled.
 The Extension School now requires that a high school diploma or its equivalent is earned at least five years prior to enrolling in any courses applicable to its undergraduate degree.

 Harvard Extension School enrolls about 4,000 international students each year.
 To be admitted to courses or degrees, a student must prove proficiency in the English language.
-If English is not a student's native language, then he or she must submit an official TOEFL or IELTS score with a minimum score of 100 for the TOEFL or a minimum score of 7.0 for the IELTS.
+If English is not a student's native language, then they must submit an official TOEFL or IELTS score with a minimum score of 100 for the TOEFL or a minimum score of 7.0 for the IELTS.
 International students, like American students, must meet the on-campus-only course requirements to earn a degree.
-The Extension School does not issue I-20s for the F-1 visa but the Summer School does.
+The Extension School does not issue I-20s for the F-1 visa.
 In 2013, students came from 118 countries and 46 states.